guoyu07/shareadraft/readme.txt

 1. The screen at Manage -> Share a Draft lets you choose a draft and monitor/delete your previous shares.

 == Changelog ==

+= DEV =
+* Update output to be VIP compliant and secure

 = 1.4 =
 * Included your own scheduled posts to the list